MarwanAmr509/Hospital-Management-System/README.md

 * **Patient Room Assignment:**
   * Assigns patients to rooms, ensuring each patient has a designated room and rooms can be marked as occupied or empty.

-**Note:** Replace the bracketed text (e.g., CRUD operations) with the specific functionalities your code offers for each section.

 This system provides a comprehensive solution for hospital administration by managing staff, patients, appointments, rooms, and staff assignments.

 ### Dependencies

 * Tkinter (GUI library)
-* [Other libraries used in your project, if any]

 ### How to Run

 1. Install required dependencies (refer to documentation for each library).